openshift-kni/example-cnf/README.md

 How operators are created
 ------------------------

-The four operators defined in this repository are built with [Operator SDK tool](https://sdk.operatorframework.io/docs/building-operators/).
+The three operators defined in this repository are built with [Operator SDK tool](https://sdk.operatorframework.io/docs/building-operators/).

 We can differentiate between these two cases:

 **Ansible-based operators:**

-This is the case of testpmd-operator, trex-operator and testpmd-lb-operator.
+This is the case of testpmd-operator and trex-operator.

 Base structure for each case is achieved with the following commands, then it's just a matter of accommodating the required code for each operator in the corresponding files and folders: